mapbox/tilesets-cli/README.md

 #### Mapbox Access Tokens

-In order to use the MTS endpoints, you need a Mapbox Access Token with `tilesets:write` and `tilesets:read` scopes.
+In order to use the tilesets endpoints, you need a Mapbox Access Token with `tilesets:write` and `tilesets:read` scopes.
 This is a secret token, so do not share it publicly!

 You can either pass the Mapbox access token to each command with the `--token` flag or export it as an environment variable.
 Acceptable values are: